-- Copy on write: it stores data only in columnar file formats (e.g., parquet), updates version, and rewrites the files by performing a sync merge during write. - Merge on read: it stores data by using a combination of columnar (e.g., parquet) and row-based (e.g., avro) file formats.
-Updates are logged to incremental files and later compacted to produce new versions of columnar files synchronously or asynchronously.
+- Copy on Write: Data is stored only in a columnar file format, such as Parquet.
+The version is updated and the file rewritten by performing a synchronous merge during the data write. - Merge on Read: Data is stored in both columnar (such as Parquet) and row-based (such as Avro) file formats.
+Updates are recorded in incremental files, which are synchronously or asynchronously compacted to produce new versions of columnar files.